 Following the recruitment process, agencies are responsible for the selected graduates as ongoing employees of their agency.
-Further information on how agencies contribute to the process is available under Program Delivery.
+Further information on how agencies contribute to the process is available under Pathway Delivery below.

 Costs to Agencies

-The delivery of the program is funded under the MOU.
+The pathway is funded under the APS Indigenous Employment Programs Memorandum of Understanding 2016 – 2020.
 There are no further costs to agencies for participation in the recruitment process; however there may be incidental costs associated with some activities.
 The following activities may incur a cost to the agency:

-- Participation at assessment centres: includes agency staff travel and accommodation, and materials for the meet and greet.
+- Participation at assessment centres: includes agency staff travel (where necessary) and materials for mini career expos.

 - Graduate attendance at annual event: includes travel and accommodation of graduates located outside of Canberra.

-Agency participation in these activities adds value to the program for both the agency and graduates.
+Agency participation in these activities adds value for both the agency and graduates.
 It is recommended that agencies account for these costs to support recruitment and retention outcomes.

 Intention to recruit

-The Commission invites agencies to participate in the 2020 Indigenous Graduate Pathway recruitment program.
-This includes a briefing session and collation of agencies requirements for graduate candidates.
+The Commission invites agencies to participate in the 2021 Indigenous Graduate Pathway.
+This includes a briefing session and collation of agencies’ requirements for graduate candidates.

 Agency Information Session